-These two products feel as though they were invented for alleviating troubles, providing us with stolen moments of heaven, and giving us an opportunity to lie back and pamper ourselves, even just for a few minutes at the end of a bad day.
+These two products feel as though they were invented for alleviating troubles, providing us with stolen moments of heaven, and giving us an opportunity to lie back and pamper ourselves, even just for a few minutes at the end of a tough day.

 We definitely owe the natives of Latin America an enormous debt for their ingenuity in the use of the cacao bean, and those explorers who brought it back across the ocean to the western world so long ago.
 Chocolate and wine are two of those universally adored products - there is a type of wine and a type of chocolate to suit every taste and character.